locize/blog/source/_posts/i18next-vue.md

 ## Getting started <a name="getting-started"></a>

-Take your own Vue project or create a new one, new one, i.e. with [the vue create cli command](https://cli.vuejs.org/guide/creating-a-project.html#vue-create).
+Take your own Vue project or create a new one, i.e. with [the vue create cli command](https://cli.vuejs.org/guide/creating-a-project.html#vue-create).

 `npx @vue/cli create vue-starter-project`